Dealing with Financial Difficulties

 The clients operated a business with numerous employees and a high cost structure.
 The business had some profitable areas but others where the low prices from competition and inefficient work practices made it unprofitable overall.
 It had accumulated significant taxation debts which were being paid by instalments.
 The clients had also exhausted their own resources by borrowing on their house to inject cash into the business.

-PKF’s earlier involvement could have seen the business remove unprofitable divisions and scale down to a profitable level.
-The large amounts of money which were injected into the business could have been structured differently so that these funds were not just some of large amounts owed to unsecured creditors.
+My earlier involvement could have seen the business remove unprofitable divisions and scale down to a profitable level.
+The large amounts of money which were injected into the business could have been avoided or structured differently so that these funds were not lost when the liquidator was appointed.

-PKF negotiated a settlement with the liquidator which resulted in the clients being able to keep their home and a family friend acquired parts of the business which allowed a scaled down business to profitably service a small number of previous customers.
+We negotiated a settlement with the liquidator which resulted in the clients being able to keep their home and a family friend acquired parts of the business at public auction which allowed a scaled down business to profitably service a small number of previous customers.